Please ensure Javascript is enabled for purposes of website accessibility

 This simple, lightweight, quick-drying piece of fabric is crazy versatile.

 Is the weather hot and dry?
-Dunk your new best friend (your sarong, not your fellow raft mates) into the cold river water and wrap it around you to cool off.
+Dunk your sarong into the cold river water and wrap it around you to cool off.
 As the water evaporates, it takes some of your body heat with it.
 Sounds simple, but it’s a game-changer!

 Are you sick of putting on sunscreen every ten minutes?
 Cover your legs with your wet or dry sarong.
 It provides some sun protection without making you overheat.